Victoria and Albert Museum: Foundation

-The Victoria and Albert Museum has its origins in the Great Exhibition of 1851, with which Henry Cole, the museum's first director, was involved in planning.
-Initially it was known as the Museum of Manufactures, first opening in May 1852 at Marlborough House, but by September had been transferred to Somerset House.
+The Victoria and Albert Museum has its origins in the Great Exhibition of 1851.
+Henry Cole was the museum's first director, and he was also involved in the planning.
+Initially the V&A was known as the Museum of Manufactures.
+The first opening to the general public was in May 1852 at Marlborough House.
+By September the collection had been transferred to Somerset House.
 At this stage, the collections covered both applied art and science.
-Several of the exhibits from the Exhibition were purchased to form the nucleus of the collection.
+Several of the exhibits from the opening Exhibition were purchased by the museum to form the kernel of the V&A collection.

-By February 1854 discussions were underway to transfer the museum to the current site and it was renamed South Kensington Museum.
+By February 1854 discussions were underway to transfer the museum to the current site and the museum was renamed South Kensington Museum.
 In 1855 the German architect Gottfried Semper, at the request of Cole, produced a design for the museum, but it was rejected by the Board of Trade as too expensive.
-The site was occupied by Brompton Park House; this was extended in 1857, including the first refreshment rooms opened—the museum being the first in the world to provide such a facility.
+The current site was occupied by Brompton Park House, which was extended in 1857 to include the first refreshment rooms.
+The museum's café was the first in the world to provide a catering service for researchers and guests, and "the original 19th-century decór [of] the Refreshment Rooms ... remains largely intact."